-St. Mary’s General Hospital Foundation is committed to protecting the privacy of our donors.
-We do not sell, rent, or exchange our mailing list with any third party.
+St. Mary's General Hospital Foundation is committed to protecting the privacy of our donors and subscribers.
+We do not sell or exchange our mailing list with any third party.

 The St. Mary’s General Hospital Foundation is committed to protecting the privacy of the personal information of its donors, employees, volunteers and other stakeholders.
 We value the trust of those we deal with, and of the public, and recognize that maintaining this trust requires that we be open and accountable in how we treat the information shared with us.